MLTSHP/mltshp-patterns/CONTRIBUTING.md

 We use the "[fork and pull](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models)" model, which means you'll need to start by [forking our repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository), then make some changes, and then [submit a pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) back to the main repo.

 1. Fork [this repo](https://github.com/MLTSHP/mltshp-patterns/).
-1. Run `yarn` to install dependencies.
+1. Run `npm ci` to install dependencies.
-1. Run `yarn storybook` to start a local instance of Storybook, our preview site.
+1. Run `npm run storybook` to start a local instance of Storybook, our preview site.

 Any changes you make should automatically be reflected in the preview site.